YASA: Scalable Multi-Language Taint Analysis on the Unified AST at Ant Group: Introduction

 Static Application Security Testing (SAST) has emerged as a fundamental approach for identifying vulnerabilities in software systems, with static taint analysis representing one of the most effective and widely adopted technique~\cite{arzt2014flowdroid,simon2009tajs,luo2022tchecker,shi2018pinpoint}.
 Extensive research from both academia~\cite{tan2023taie,shi2018pinpoint,li2022odgen,li2021proto} and industry~\cite{wang2020soa,xie2024codefuse,fabian2014joern} has demonstrated the efficacy of static analysis in detecting various taint-style vulnerabilities, including code/command injection~\cite{siddharth2023argus,yiu2023bimodal,ioannis2011phpaspis}, SQL injection~\cite{nenad2010taint}, deserialization~\cite{pang2025pfortifier,chen2024jdd}, server-side request forgery~(SSRF)~\cite{ji2025artemis,liu2025microservice}, and prototype pollution~\cite{li2021proto,li2022odgen,kang2023fast}.
 Despite these achievements, a critical challenge remains: are these static taint analysis tools truly engineered for industrial-scale, multi-language development practices?

 \textbf{Research Gaps.} One of the most critical limitations is that most academic taint analysis tools are designed as language-specific prototypes, lacking extensibility and portability.
 Representative tools such as FlowDroid~\cite{arzt2014flowdroid} and Tai-e~\cite{tan2023taie} for Java, SVF~\cite{sui2016svf,cheng2024csa} and Infer~\cite{infer} for C/C++, TAJS~\cite{simon2009tajs,laursen2024approximate}, DoubleX~\cite{fass2021doublex}, ODGen~\cite{li2022odgen,li2021proto,kang2023fast}, and GraphJS~\cite{ferreira2024graphjs} for JavaScript, PyT~\cite{pyt} and Pysa~\cite{pysa} for Python, Tchecker for PHP~\cite{luo2022tchecker,michael2017phpjoern}, and ARGOT~\cite{argot} for Go require dedicated engineering effort for each target language.
 This approach of using language-specific analysis tools introduces several critical challenges that severely limit their applicability in industrial settings~\cite{checkmarx,seal2024sast}.
 First, development and maintenance costs are substantially increased because each language requires independent analysis frontends, dedicated dataflow engines, separate rule sets, and specialized expertise~\cite{christakis2016what,johnson2013why}.
-As the number of supported languages grows, engineering efforts scale linearly, resulting in duplicative and inefficient workflows across teams~\cite{sadowski2018lessons}.
 Secondly, the management and aggregation of analysis results become complicated.
 Outputs from different tools are often stored in incompatible formats~\cite{luo2019magpiebridge,johnson2013why,nachtigall2022criteria}, which prevents consolidation into a unified security knowledge base.
-Finally, as new programming languages and frameworks are continuously adopted in production, building and maintaining separate analysis capabilities for each new stack is unsustainable~\cite{sadowski2018lessons}, resulting in coverage gaps and missed opportunities to secure the latest workflows.
+Finally, as new programming languages and frameworks are adopted in production, building and maintaining separate analysis engines for each new stack is unsustainable~\cite{sadowski2018lessons}, resulting in coverage gaps and missed opportunities to secure the latest workflows.